List of Miss Universe runners-up and finalists: 2nd Runner-Up

 The results of Miss USSR were inherited by Miss Russia.

 3rd Runner-Up

 The Third Runner-Up of each edition of Miss Universe is the fourth placer behind the candidate who is crowned as Miss Universe (first placer), the First Runner-Up (second placer) and the Second Runner-Up (third placer).

-The fourth place finisher being designated as 3rd runner-up has been awarded fifty-four times (1952–1989; 2001–2014; 2020; 2024).
+The fourth place finisher being designated as 3rd runner-up has been awarded fifty-five times (1952–1989; 2001–2014; 2020; 2024–2025).

-The current 3rd Runner-Up is Suchata Chuangsri from Thailand, as for the edition that took place on November 16, 2024 in Mexico City, Mexico.
+The current 3rd Runner-Up is Ahtisa Manalo from the Philippines, as for the edition that took place on November 21, 2025 in Pak Kret, Nonthaburi, Thailand.